Common Wrist Injuries Treated in Singapore

 - Use an ergonomic keyboard: Make sure that your keyboard is low enough that your wrists doesn’t have to bend it when you type.
 While rest can be useful, it is meant to be used while you are resting your hands, not while typing.

 - Upgrade to a split keyboard: Having a keyboard that is split into two sides allows you to use your wrists more naturally and prevent pain.

 - Take regular breaks: Whether you spend a lot of time typing, playing sports, knitting, or painting, one of the most important things that you can do is take breaks as often as possible.

 - Compresses for pain and swelling: When you are dealing with a sudden onset of pain, reach for ice for a few days.
-If it’s intense, aim to spend ten minutes each hour with an ice compress on your wrist for the first day.
+If it’s intense, aim to spend ten minutes each hour with an ice compress for the first day.
 After that, ice every few hours for the next few days.
 If the pain is chronic, use regular compresses.